Surrogate models for lightcurves and photosphere properties of Type II supernovae: Application to real observations

 We model the multi-band photometry up to 250 days\footnote{We assumed a distance of 7.72\,$\pm$\,0.10 Mpc from \citet{Tinyanont2019} and a reddening of $E(B-V)$\,=\,0.41\,$\pm$\,0.05 mag from \citet{Sahu2006}.} of SN~2004et from \citet{Sahu2006} with our surrogate model following the same procedure as we do for our synthetic LSST validation.
 Our lightcurve fits are shown in Fig.~\ref{fig:reallcs} which highlights a good fit to the data.
 Our posteriors on key parameters are shown in Fig.~\ref{fig:realviolin}.
 A noteworthy result of our analysis is the consistency of our progenitor mass estimate with the pre-SN images~\citep{Li2005} and the spectral modelling~\citep{Jerkstrand2012}.
 In particular, we infer $M_{\rm ZAMS} = 12.15_{-1.06}^{+1.03} M_{\odot}$ which is in contrast to all results based on hydrodynamical models.
-Meanwhile our constraints on other parameters are all broadly consistent with past results based on hydrodynamical models at $1\sigma$.
-In particular, we infer a ${}^{56}$Ni mass of $0.09 \pm 0.01 M_{\odot}$~\citep{Maguire2010} and explosion energy of $1.7 \pm 0.2 \times 10^{51}$erg.
+Our constraints on other parameters are all broadly consistent with past results based on hydrodynamical models at $1\sigma$.
+In particular, we infer a ${}^{56}$Ni mass of $0.09 \pm 0.01 M_{\odot}$, and explosion energy of $1.7 \pm 0.2 \times 10^{51}$erg~consistent with previous results \citep{Maguire2010}.
+The consistency of our progenitor mass estimate with pre-explosion imaging but disagreement with other hydrodynamical models could be a product of a few factors.
+One of the obvious candidates may be the progenitors from~\citet{Sukhbold2016}, which are different to the progenitors assumed in any of the previous papers.
+Another candidate may be the inclusion (and parameterisation) of extensive CSM in our grid which is in contrast to many simulations in the past.
+A larger sample of constraints with our model compared to constraints from hydrodynamical modelling and pre-explosion imaging will likely reveal the exact cause of the discrepancy.